Ella1102-Python/AlienInvasion/README.md

 6.Action (shooting, Delete the aliens from the screen and so on~) In each big part,it all has some small part, I won't elaborate here.

-AI'm very busy now, so I don't know when this web will be update...
+As a studnt,I'm very busy now, so I don't know when this web can be update...
 You can contact me in this following ways:

 E-mail: ella1102@xiaocao.onmicrosoft.com